ghoulslash/dynamic_surf_ows/README.md

 This is a feature, originally from pokeem, (see https://github.com/Slawter666/pokeemerald/tree/surfable/src), to have the surfing sprite dynamically change based on the first party pokemon or selected pokemon from the menu.

+It has, in my opinion, a few improved features:

+1. One master structure for all species data, so worrying about matching indexes is no longer an issue

+2. The palette is directly loaded from an address rather than using a tag.
+A tag is still needed for tracking the palette, but there is no need to add the palette to the NPC palette table.
+This means you only need one tag for all surf sprites, since only one will exist at the same time.

+3. If a pokemon is selected directly from the pokemenu, that sprite is loaded rather than the first party pokemon with surf.

 =====================================================
 Important Notes: